 Today, we offer three co-ed wooden bat softball leagues in West Philadelphia that provide a fun and competitive atmosphere and personalized service for all of our players while supporting a range of non-profits engaged in meaningful, high-impact work.
+This year, we also began offering international softball service trips, with an inaugural trip to Belize in July, to expand our reach even further.
 We look forward to seeing you on the field!

 PALS in Belize

-We were honored to host our first ever softball service trip to Belize from July 14 through July 23, 2019.
+We were honored to host our first ever softball service trip to Belize from July 14 through July 23, 2019, in partnership with the Belize City Softball Association.
 Click the link below to learn more!

 **This trip is now over, but we will host another trip in 2020.
 To be added to the list or for more information, email firstname.lastname@example.org.**

 At PALS, we focus on the reasons you love to play the game.

 PALS only focuses on softball and we understand what players are looking for in a league.
 We offer USA registered and/or trained umpires and equipment (including wooden bats for men and composite bats for women).
 The season’s League Champions receive long sleeve championship t-shirts, a trophy, and a plaque.

 At PALS, teams are encouraged to socialize both on and off the field and we promote an atmosphere of good sportsmanship.
 We offer celebrations at the beginning and end of the season and end-of-season awards.